Skip to content

 return LaunchDescription([gravity_compensation_node])

-4. Modify the CMakeLists.txt to include the new node
+4. Modify CMakeLists.txt to include the new node.

 Show the code